-- Select a partition to back up by selecting the corresponding check box.
-If you want to back up more than one partition, click Multiple partition selection.
+Select a partition to back up by selecting the corresponding check box.
+If you want to back up more than one partition, select all their check boxes in the list.
 If the disk has several partitions and you want to back up the whole disk, click Switch to disk mode in the upper-right corner and then select the disk's check box.
+To return to the partition selection, click Switch to partitionmode.

+You can only use the partition mode to back up dynamic disks.

-To return to the partition selection, click Switch to partition mode. - 2.
-Select a destination for backup (you can leave the default destination when it suits you or browse for a destination after clicking the down arrow to the right of the current destination and selecting Browse...). - When the backup destination is any removable media (USB stick, BD, DVD...), the Make this media bootable check box becomes selectable.
-Selecting the check box results in creating a bootable recovery environment on the removable media and adding a standalone Acronis True Image Home 2012 version.
-You will be able to run Acronis True Image Home 2012 from the removable media on a bare-metal system or the crashed computer that cannot boot.
+- 2. Select a destination for backup (you can leave the default destination when it suits you or browse for a destination after clicking the down arrow to the right of the current destination and selecting Browse...). - When the backup destination is any removable media (USB stick, BD, DVD...), the Make this media bootable check box becomes selectable.
+Selecting the check box results in creating a bootable recovery environment on the removable media and adding a standalone True Image 2013 version.
+You will be able to run True Image 2013 from the removable media on a bare-metal system or the crashed computer that cannot boot.